Qabel/qabel.github.io/Qabel-Client-Messages.md

 ### Encryption ###

-The JSON field containing the message body is encrypted with the receipients public key.
+The serialized JSON string containing the message body is encrypted using AES with a random key of 256 bits.
+The AES key is encrypted with RSA OAEP Encryption Scheme using the receipients public key and prepended.